 - Provide license to antivirus and malware software to everyone using personal computers.
 Also, ensure that their home wi-fi is protected by a strong password.

-- Use activity and tracking and monitoring tools to curb human error or reckless behavior by employees, bringing transparency in work structure.
+- Use activity and tracking and monitoring tools to curb human error or reckless behavior by employees, bringing transparency in the work structure.

 - Identify weak spots in IT infrastructure and renew business crisis and contingency plans on a timely basis.

-4. Use of Next Generation Technologies
+4. Use of Next-Generation Technologies

 One of the most prevalent post-pandemic offshore software development trends worldwide is the use of next-generation technologies in application development, team management, collaboration and communication, and finance and budgeting.

-AI & machine learning, AR and VR, data analytics, and time intelligence based software applications to build structure and boost best practices within the office-combined-home framework are common sights these days.
+AI & machine learning, AR and VR, data analytics, and time intelligence-based software applications to build structure and boost best practices within the office-combined-home framework are common sights these days.

-For instance, AI-based chatbots in HR and employee management, AR and VR for office communication, time-tracking tools for KPIs and productivity monitoring are available at nominal subscription fees.
-It is easier for even small-sized offshore software development companies to utilize these technologies in their daily tasks to bring transparency, visibility, and compliance in process.
+For instance, AI-based chatbots in HR and employee management, AR and VR for office communication, time-tracking tools for KPIs, and productivity monitoring are available at nominal subscription fees.
+It is easier for even small-sized offshore software development companies to utilize these technologies in their daily tasks to bring transparency, visibility, and compliance in the process.

-The whole process of offshore development has become more reliable in terms of billing hours for software developers, time consumed to do a task, scheduling for scrum meetings, and so on.
+The whole process of offshore development has become more reliable in terms of billing hours for software developers, time consumed to do a task, scheduling scrum meetings, and so on.